jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

     **[Ashley](https://github.com/libgdx/ashley)**:A tiny entity framework.<br>
     **[Ai](https://github.com/libgdx/gdx-ai)**: An artificial intelligence framework.<br>

+by clicking "Show Third Party Extensions" you can access the list of other popular LibGDX extensions

-When you've set everything, click "Generate". **Now you are ready to import the project into your IDE, run, debug and package it!**
+When ready, click "Generate". **Now you are ready to import the project into your IDE, run, debug and package it!**

+note: You may get a message indicating that you have a more recent version of android build tools than the recomended.
+This is not a blocking message and you may continue.

   * [[Eclipse|Gradle and Eclipse]]
   * [[Intellij IDEA and Android studio|Gradle and Intellij IDEA]]